kamronb/food_safety_manager/README.md

 2. Add pop-ups that display establishment info upon hover over the icon

 3. Add First Letter of the establishment category to the icon

+4. Stop Icon moving from the geolocation upon zooming